sahilrajput03/sahilrajput03/README.md

 # 💣💣 TODO: for me - Do the playwright course now. 💣💣

-After this is done, automate playstore apk deployment on playstore and also import send promote to "Production" + also send for google review.
-WOW!!
+After this is done, automate playstore apk deployment on playstore:
+1. file picker
+2. deploy
+3. promote to "Production"
+4. send for google review.

 # 💣💣 TODO: Do the flutter codelab. 💣💣